About Face ID advanced technology

 Accessibility is an integral part of Apple products.
 Users with physical limitations can select “Accessibility Options” during enrollment.
 This setting doesn't require the full range of head motion to capture different angles and is still secure to use but requires more consistency in how you look at your iPhone or iPad Pro.

 Face ID also has an accessibility feature to support individuals who are blind or have low vision.
-If you don't want Face ID to require that you look at your device with your eyes open, you can open Settings > Accessibility > Face ID & Attention, and disable Require Attention for Face ID.
-This is automatically disabled if you enable VoiceOver during initial set up.
+If you don't want Face ID to require that you look at your device with your eyes open, you can open Settings > Accessibility > Face ID & Attention, and turn off Require Attention for Face ID.
+This setting is automatically turned off if you enable VoiceOver during initial set up.